Tag Archives: canon

 A violent agent called Fatman evades a series of arrest attempts in Hongkong by killing the people involved, but he’s unable to survive an assassination by the opium-smuggling syndicate to whom he offers his services.
 Superspy Dev Verma is assigned to bust the syndicate in the Golden Triangle, assisting Interpol agent Rod Stevens.
 They discover that Fatman’s death was part of a complex mesh of intrigue, involving the daughter of the handler, all the way up to Kamar Souria, a princess who lives in the desert.
 To get to her, Dev interrogates her brother’s lover, Amal, but then he discovers that her relationship with the princess transcends her lover’s ambition to wrest control of the smuggling operation.

 Lamberto V. Avellana’s problematic stature as a local artist squarely in step with the demands of imperial and authoritarian regimes brings up the similar issue of collaboration raised by Gerardo de Leon’s acquiescence to the Japanese occupation’s film agency when it embarked on its big-budget propaganda project, albeit minus GDL’s subsequent progressive turn as well as the counter-reading instigated by the anti-American messaging of Dawn of Freedom (1944, codir.
 Abe Yutaka).
 Nevertheless, as a still critically capable practitioner, Avellana has managed to come up with works that enable contrarian readings, as evident in Petronilo Bn.
 Daroy’s appreciation of Anak Dalita (Child of Sorrow, 1956) in “Main Currents in the Filipino Cinema” (published March 23–29, 1976, in the Philippines Daily Express).
-The Evil Within has the same Cold War superspy configuration as the James Bond series, and indeed announced its intent to launch its lead actor as global heroic star in the mold of Hollywood’s cool, wisecracking, sexually confident studs.
+The Evil Within has the same Cold War superspy configuration as the James Bond series, and indeed announced its intent to launch its lead actor as global heroic star in the mold of Hollywood’s cool, wisecracking, sexually confident superstuds.
 Pujita Guha’s article “Traversing The Evil Within (1970): Transnational Aspirations, Stardom, and Infrastructure in a Cold-War Asia,” published in the anthology Industrial Networks and Cinemas of India: Shooting Stars, Shifting Geographies, and Mutiplying Media (Routledge, 2021), tracks in expert historical detail how Dev Anand’s final attempt at breaking into Western film production, after an initially failed attempt in Ted Danielewski’s The Guide (1965), faltered just as badly this time around.
 Guha’s assertion, drawn from Jack Halberstam and inspired by Michel Foucault, that failure can be viewed as “the embodiment of defiance,” may be lost to readers unfamiliar with the ironic logic of screen cultural studies; the fact that TEW itself was never shown in India, released only in Pinas and possibly in a limited US run, further seals the negligence with which it has been regarded.
 Despite a number of inaccuracies in her evaluation of Avellana’s record, Guha also provides the reason for Indian censors’ disapproval of the film—i.e., its glamorization in effect of opium-smuggling activities.
 Yet the actual unnamed reason may have lain in the very factor that Anand could not overcome: he was outshone by the female cast that his character supposedly dominated and outwitted.
 The youngest, Zeenat Aman, was Indian and killed off too early in the plot; the other two were Vietnamese and Filipina, Kiểu Chinh and Tita Muñoz respectively, playing frenemies who become separately involved with Dev Verma (Anand’s character), but who turn out to be as much lovers as rivals.
 This was in accordance with reports pertaining to Olive Yang, a real-life opium warlord who was eventually captured, released, and lived to a ripe old age until her death in 2017.
 The fact that Avellana positioned lesbian desire front and center, with two attractive and well-matched performers, will surprise everyone (as it did me) who assumed he would resist the then-raging bomba film trend in his home country.
 To his credit, and despite the fate that befell TEW, he managed to embody his delight in cinematic spectacle with a rarely achieved smart and queenly alpha-female pair.

 Note

 [1] See Amir Muhammad’s “P. Ramlee, Superstar” in Moving Image Source, March 18, 2011, excerpted from Asia Laughs!
 A Survey of Asian Comedy Films, ed.
 Roger Garcia (Centro Espressioni Cinematografiche, 2011).
-Additional relevant material can be found in Lee Yow Chong and Candida Jau Emang’s “Selling the Past in Films: Shaw Brothers and the Japanese Occupation of Malaya,” in Jurnal Komunikasi—Malaysian Journal of Communication, vol. 32, no. 2, 2016, pp. 1-16.
+Additional relevant material can be found in Lee Yow Chong and Candida Jau Emang’s “Selling the Past in Films: Shaw Brothers and the Japanese Occupation of Malaya,” in Jurnal Komunikasi—Malaysian Journal of Communication, vol. 32, no. 2, 2016, pp. 1-16, DOI:10.17576/JKMJC-2016-3202-10.

 Back to top